canonical/sqlair/README.md

 ```
 These results from this second query could then be directly decoded in the the `Person` struct.

-**Note:** Using `*` in a SQLair expression does **not** insert a `*` into the query, it will fetch at most the columns mentioned in the struct.
-Using `SELECT *` in a regular SQL query is bad practice.

 # Usage
 The first step when using SQLair is to tag your structs.
-The "`db`" tag is used to map between the database column names and struct fields.
+The `db` tag is used to map between the database column names and struct fields.

 For example:
 ```Go